MartonTurbuk/ASMT/notes/D3 assesment preparation.md

 ## Java 8 PermGen and Metaspace

 As mentioned earlier, the Permanent Generation space was removed since Java 8.
 So now, the JDK 8 HotSpot JVM uses the native memory for the representation of class metadata which is called Metaspace.
 Most of the allocations for the class metadata are made out of the native memory.
 Also, there is a new flag MaxMetaspaceSize, to limit the amount of memory used for class metadata.
 If we do not specify the value for this, the Metaspace re-sizes at runtime as per the demand of the running application.
 Metaspace garbage collection is triggered when the class metadata usage reaches MaxMetaspaceSize limit.
 Excessive Metaspace garbage collection may be a symptom of classes, classloaders memory leak or inadequate sizing for our application.
 That’s it for the Garbage Collection in java.
 I hope you got the understanding about different garbage collectors we have in java.

+## Interview questions
+- What are collections in java?
+Tell me examples for collections.
+(List, Set etc.)
+  - **Answer:** Collections are like containers that group multiple items in a single unit.
+Java 1.2 provided the **Collections Framework** that is the architecture to represent and manipulate Collections in java in a standard way.
+Examples for collections: ```HashSet, TreeSet, ArrayList, LinkedList, HashMap, TreeMap, Queue, Dequeue, SortedSet, SortedMap```.
+Also, there are synchronized wrappers (```Collection synchronizedCollection, Set synchronizedSet```), and unmodifiable wrappers (```Collection unmodifiableCollection, Set unmodifiableSet```).
+- What methods can you override when using hashmaps?
+And what are those methods used for, why are they important?
+  - **Answer:** The two methods are ```equals(), hashCode()```.
+The equals() is important, because that's where we specify what type of match are we looking between hashMaps.
+The hashCode() is important because that is the method that returns the hash code for our map, and we can provide specific type of hashing.
+- What is a hashmap, and when would you consider using them?
+  - **Answer:** It provides a basic implementation of the Map interface.
+It stores the data in key-value pairs, and we can access them by a key.
+If we insert a duplicate key, it will  replace the values of the corresponding key.
+Hashmap is unsynchronized.
+It permits null values and one null key.
+It provided constant-time performance for the basic operations (```get``` and ```put```).